Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

  ## Project Overview:

 The Dynamic-Student-Assessment is a project for Codaisseur.
-The aim is to accurately measure the level of Javascript of potential students who sign up for the coding bootcamp.
-Better assessments of students Javascript level before they start the course, should increase the Bootcamp completion rate.
+The aim is to improve the measurement of the level of knowledge of Javascript of future students prior to the bootcamp.
+By making the test adaptive, it provides a more accurate analysis of a students’ current level of Javascript.
+By adaptive we mean that the test is dynamic.
+The questions change, based on the answering behaviour of the student.
+The final results of the test will provide more precise and personal recommendations for preparing for the academy and consequently increase the graduation rate.

-The test aims to measure students current level of Javascript and give recommendations based on the results.
-The questions should change in complexity based on the provided student answers and level.

 -Test Client: https://github.com/Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Test-Client